alexbouchardd/hookdeck-api-docs/source/index.html.md

 }
 ```

 When you create your first webhook, you can pass a `destination` and `source` definition.
-Along with the request, all the required ressources will be created.
+Along with the request, all the required resources will be created.
 When a webhook is created without a `ruleset`, the default ruleset is applied.

 ### Mandatory parameters